CSU-CompSci-CS163-4/Lab10PizzaOrder/README.md

 ## Step 1: Getting Started
-Take a look at the [javadoc](https://csu-compsci-cs163-4.github.io/Lab10EncryptedMessageApp/package-summary.html) <--- UPDATE WHEN LINK EXISTS and take note of the methods you need to create/implement.
+Take a look at the [javadoc](https://csu-compsci-cs163-4.github.io/Lab10PizzaOrder/) and take note of the methods you need to create/implement.
 See what code has been provided and what still needs to be done.
 Brainstorm some ideas on how to implement these methods, and write your thoughts down.

 ## Step 2: Implementation
-Follow the [javadoc](https://csu-compsci-cs163-4.github.io/Lab12EncryptedMessageApp/package-summary.html) and write some code.
+Follow the [javadoc](https://csu-compsci-cs163-4.github.io/Lab10PizzaOrder/) and write some code.
 Make sure to write tests for your code as you work on each method.

 ## Step 3: Finishing up